freezefawn/pluralsurvivalguide/headspace.md

 Having a headspace and/or being able to access the headspace that your system uses is not the end all be all of system experience.
 It is ok to not have what is considered a more 'typical' experience of having one.

+you can even make multiple headsapce if you want or need to.
+Cant get into the headspace eveyrone else cna use? cant change your current headspace to your liking? cant decide how to alter your headspace.
+You can have multiple headspaces per system.

+This may make altering or accessing the headspace tricky, as the given headmates **may not have invited you to play with it yet** for whatever reason.

 ## External Guides: